-Gene Meneray is ELLA’s Director of Business Services.
-He co-founded ELLA with Ashlye Keaton in 2005, and currently provides business consultations, workshops, and intensive arts entrepreneurial training.
+Gene Meneray is ELLA’s Co-Founder.
+He works on cultural policy, arts business development, and cultural entrepreneurial training.
 A native New Orleanian, and graduate of Tulane University, Gene worked for more than a decade as Director of Artist Services at the Arts Council of New Orleans.
-He has also worked for Thomas Mann Design and for Young Aspirations/Young Artists (YAYA),where he served as their CEO.
+He has also worked for Thomas Mann Design and for Young Aspirations/Young Artists (YAYA).
+From 2011-2017, he served as an Adjunct Professor in the Graduate School of the University of New Orleans, where he taught Arts Administration.
 He has served multiple times as a grant reviewer for the National Endowment for the Arts and the Louisiana Division of the Arts.
-In addition to his duties with the Guild, Gene serves as Chair of Louisiana Citizens for the Arts and as an Adjunct Professor in the Graduate School of the University of New Orleans, where he teaches Arts Administration.
+In addition to his duties with Ella, Gene is the Director of the Louisiana Crafts Guild, and serves on the Louisiana State Arts Council, and the Board of Directors for the National Assembly of State Arts Agencies.
+Gene is past Chair of Louisiana Citizens for Culture.

 Email: email@example.com.
 Phone 504-250-0429